 The Tennessee State Family Leave Act, House Bill 514 sponsored by Rep. Gloria Johnson, D-Knoxville, District 13, would have created an employee-funded public insurance program that workers could access to receive paid-time off for having a child, to care for a sick loved one or to recover from a debilitating illness.
 If you don’t receive any income during this period, it could be significantly harder for you to provide for your nearest and dearest.
 If you have suffered a complication during your pregnancy, your recovery is longer, and if you aren’t getting paid, you will find it hard to make ends meet.
 Luckily, if this is the case, you can apply for a long term disability for pregnancy plan to ensure that you have a source of income during this time away from work.
 This is why it is important for pregnant women to look into all the pregnancy resources they have available, in order to be well-informed about the pregnancy as well as their rights during the pregnancy and after the baby is born.
-Because it shouldn’t have to be like this though, employees should have access to paid time off if they need it.
+Because it shouldn’t have to be like this, employees should have access to paid time off if they need it.
 The fiscal review committee said the whole program could have been launched for less than a tenth of a percent of Tennessee’s annual gross domestic product.

 Four hours off for parent-teacher conferences

 House Bill 363, also sponsored by Rep. Johnson, would have guaranteed workers four hours of work leave each year, paid or unpaid, to attend their child’s school functions, such as a parent-teacher conferences.

 Closing a sexual harassment loophole for freelance workers

 House Bill 387, sponsored by Rep. Bob Freeman, D-Nashville, District 56, would have allowed freelance and independent contract workers to file sexual harassment claims against the people paying them for a service.
 Full-time employees have these protections.